Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

  - **Shadow**
 Then I tried to work on the Shadow.
 I took a few hours to try and find different ways to come up with an answer, but unfortunately I couldn't.
 So I've decided to remove it from the code.
 It's an issue that I want to look in further outside of this project.

 #### Problems
- -
+ - Most definitely with the shadow.
+I just couldn't figure out how to do it.

 ### Takeaways
  - If something is proving impossible to do, and there is a time constraint, it is okay to change your mind about it.
- - To play different song lengths, I'll need different distances between the notes, ie. different checkpoints
+ - To play different song lengths, I'll need different distances between the notes, ie. different checkpoints.